chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

     4. In

-4. So we do similarities between User U and I1, U and I2, U and I3.
+4. So we do similarities between User you and I1, you and I2, you and I3.
     Then we sort it, take top items that are the most similar match up user with each item vector